MINOTA: Maine INBRE Non-model Organism Transcriptome Analysis Workshop

-MDI Biological Laboratory and the Maine INBRE program are launching a new one-day workshop entitled: “MINOTA: Maine-INBRE Nonmodel Organism Transcriptome Analysis”.
+MDI Biological Laboratory and the Maine INBRE program will once again hold the workshop entitled: “MINOTA: Maine-INBRE Non-model Organism Transcriptome Analysis”.

 The combination of increased availability and reduced expense in obtaining high-throughput sequencing has made transcriptome profiling analysis a standard tool for the molecular characterization of widely disparate biological systems.
 Researchers working in common model organisms (e.g., mouse, zebrafish, or nematode) have relatively easy access to a broad range of resources and tools for the analysis and interpretation of their data.
 In contrast, researchers working in less commonly studied organisms and systems often must develop project/system/organism-specific resources and tools.
 These tasks can be especially challenging to research groups that work in isolation at institutions with relatively modest computational staffing and resources.

-In response to this challenge, MDI Biological Laboratory and the Maine INBRE are hosting one-day workshop with the specific goal of bringing together a community of Maine INBRE researchers and students who are focused on transcriptome analysis of nonmodel organisms.
-The goals for this workshop are
+In response to this challenge, MDI Biological Laboratory and the Maine INBRE are again hosting the MINOTA workshop with the specific goal of bringing together a community of Maine INBRE researchers and students who are focused on transcriptome analysis of non-model organisms.
+The goals for this workshop are as follows:

 - Assembly of RNAseq reads into de novo transcriptomes